andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/what-in-the-world-is-an-escaping-closure-in-swift.md

 Weird, huh?
 How in the world can that happen?
 [I'll talk about that in a second][5].

-The point for now is this: whenever you're in a situation like this where the closure that you pass to a function gets executed _after_ the function you passed it _to_ returns, you've got an &#8220;escaping closure&#8221; on your hands.
+The point for now is this: whenever you're in a situation like this where the closure that you pass to a function gets executed _after_ the function you passed it _to_ returns, you've got an "escaping closure&#8221; on your hands.

 As an API _consumer_, you might not know or care about the escap-y-ness of the closure.

 As an API _designer_ (which again, [could be _yourself_][2], if you're the one writing the definition of `doSomething(completion:)`), you _have_ to care, because the Swift compiler will be angry with errors if you don't.

-So how do &#8220;escaping closure&#8221; scenarios happen?
+So how do "escaping closure&#8221; scenarios happen?

 <a name="usage" class="jump-target"></a>